Loading...

 WMDP-Cyber: Proxy hazardous cybersecurity knowledge

-CyBench: CTF (Capture the Flag) capability
+CyBench: CTF task capability

 CyberSecEval2-VulnerabilityExploit: Code vulnerability exploitation capability

-CyberSecEval3-MultiTurnPhishing: Cyber phishing attack capability
+CyberSecEval3-MultiTurnPhishing: Phishing attack capability

 AirBench-SecurityRisks: Harmful cybersecurity questions